-John Cotton is introduced by Sarah Vowell in a modern and amusing take on the impact Cotton and his fellow Puritan settlers had on America.
+Sarah Vowell provides a modern and amusing take on the impact that John Cotton and fellow Puritan settlers have had on America.

 - BIOGRAPHY OF JOHN COTTON

 - BOOKS BY COTTON

 - PLYMOUTH 1669-1788

 - PLYMOUTH GRAVES

 - REVOLUTIONARY WAR

 Excerpt from Virginia Heffernan’s New York Times Sunday Book Review of Wordy Shipmates.